Grand Accélérateur National d'Ions Lourds

 The Grand Accélérateur National d'Ions Lourds (GANIL), or Large Heavy Ion National Accelerator, is a French national nuclear physics research center in Caen.
 The facility has been in operation since 1983 and consists primarily of two serialised synchrocyclotrons.
-It is a part of the French Alternative Energies and Atomic Energy Commission (CEA), more specifically the CEA Paris-Saclay center.
+It is a part of the French Alternative Energies and Atomic Energy Commission (CEA) and Centre National de la Recherche Scientifique (CNRS).